martinprest/DEDIT/readme-DEDIT.txt

 For simpler installation, an OPK file is included, there's also a snapshot for Jaap's JAPE emulator.
 Alternatively the software can be rebuilt from the OPL source code, by following the instructions below.
 Some additional software is required: The Organiser Developer, for translating and building packs.
-And some CommsLink software, such as OrgLink.
+And some CommsLink software, such as ORG-link.

 Either:
-1. Copy OPL files to a datapak or to A: using a CommsLink
+1. Transfer OPL files to a datapak or to A: using a CommsLink (I haven't tested this, the files might be too big unless the REM statements are removed first, using SQUEEZE or similar)
 2. Translate OPL on the organiser

 Or:
-1. Translate before transfer using OPLTRAN or ATRAN with the files.trn list
+1. Translate before transfer using OPLTRAN or ATRAN with the FILES.TRN list
-2. Build a pack using BLDPACK and the DEDIT.BLD file and make a pack using OrgLink or similar.
+2. Build a pack using BLDPACK and the DEDIT.BLD file and make a pack using ORG-link or similar.

 Then:
 1. Install Jaap's year 2000 bug fix, TIMEINST is included.
 From the Organiser main menu go to PROG, then RUN and enter TIMEINST